Anabolic Video

-Anabolic Video was an American pornographic movie studio headquartered in Chatsworth, California.
+Anabolic Video was an American independent pornographic movie studio headquartered in Chatsworth, California.
 The studio was a pioneer of gonzo pornography, and is considered one of the most successful gonzo producers.
 They have since gone out of business.

 History

-Anabolic was founded in 1991 by UCLA graduate and current Anabolic president Christopher Alexander (also known as performer Biff Malibu).
-Alexander claims to be "probably the second guy to get into gonzo, with the numbered series of movies under the same title".
-Anabolic and its former sister company Diabolic Video were originally headquartered in Venice, California for 10 years.
+Anabolic, founded in 1991, and its former sister company Diabolic Video were originally headquartered in Venice, California for 10 years.
 The company soon became one of the pioneers in the field of gonzo pornography, along with other producers like Ed Powers, Rodney Moore and John Stagliano's Evil Angel Video.
 Gregg Alan ran the company's sales department for 15 years, starting in 1992.

 In the mid-1990s, the company grew to incorporate Diabolic Video, owned by Gregg Alan.
 At the company's peak in the late 1990s/early 2000s, directors like Vince Vouyer, Erik Everhard, John Strong, Jon Dough and Lexington Steele created some of the most critically acclaimed gonzo on the market.
 Diabolic was created as a separate label in 1998.
 In 2001 Anabolic and Diabolic moved their headquarters to Chatsworth.

 Vouyer's exit to work for Red Light District Video in 2002 eventually led to the mass exodus of 2004, which saw Everhard, Steele and Mike John leave for Red Light, and Dough leave for Devil's Film, where the directors were able to own their own movies.
 By 2006 the company had produced more than 300 films.
 In May 2007 Anabolic and Diabolic announced they were ending their partnership, and would operate as separate companies.
 Diabolic would be run and owned by Gregg Alan and Greg Alves.
 In 2013 they went out of business.